 20 May – 31 July 2010

-The piece that gives the exhibition its title-a light box including a sound installation- comes from his experience as an Iraqi traveling in the U.S. In one of his trips, Abidin encountered people from diverse social backgrounds.
+The piece that gives the exhibition its title – a light box including a sound installation – comes from his experience as an Iraqi traveling in the U.S. In one of his trips, Abidin encountered people from diverse social backgrounds.
 Yet, surprisingly, every time he mentioned his nationality, the answer was invariably the same: I’m Sorry.
 Of course, this reply comes as a double entendre: Are people sorry for themselves, for feeling guilty for the infringements imposed by the U.S. on Iraq during the war, or are they sorry for the artist’s fate of being born in such place?
 The shift of position between audience and self is constantly present in his work.

 20 March – 8 May 2010

-throughout her life.
+Drawing is an underlying practice and ongoing concern that Jonas has pursued throughout her life.
 All of Jonas’s performance drawings retain a working relationship to her individual video and installation projects.
 For Jonas, drawings can be lasting and autonomous objects or they may be ephemeral and destroyed during a performance.

 14 Jan – 6 Mar 2010

-Yes, But…explores works that dwell in the borderline between real and fictional, process-based and result-oriented, temporal and permanent, literal and metaphorical, orderly and undisciplined.
+Yes, But… explores works that dwell in the borderline between real and fictional, process-based and result-oriented, temporal and permanent, literal and metaphorical, orderly and undisciplined.
 Within the fabric of these works lies an array of artistic choices that emphasize contradictions and ambiguities, playing games upon the viewer at every turn.

 8 Oct – 25 Nov 2009

-Brisbane-based Richard Bell is one of Australia’s most talked-about artists.
-Bell’s works address–and protest–the commodification of indigeneity in the western art market.
+Brisbane-based Richard Bell is one of Australia’s most talked about artists.
+Bell’s works address – and protest – the commodification of indigeneity in the western art market.
 They draw attention to frustrations and grievances brought about through the European colonization of Australia.
 His paintings play with the practice of appropriation, often mining the Pop Art styles of Roy Lichtenstein and Jasper Johns, the paint drips of Jackson Pollock, or the dot matrix style of Aboriginal painter Emily Kngwarreye while including texts that complicate the way we think about racism and race politics.

 9 Sept – 30 Oct 2009